spsforks/QB64-Wiki/COMMAND$.md

                                     ProgramB

                                  Parameter = FS.EXE

 ```

-*Example 2:* Program gets the number of parameters passed to the program, and then prints those parameters to the screen one at a time.
+Program gets the number of parameters passed to the program, and then prints those parameters to the screen one at a time.

 ```vb